Henrique-Crispino/Henrique-Crispino/README.md

 ## About Me

-- 👨‍🎓 Currently, I'm a student at São Paulo Tech School.
+- 👨‍🎓 Currently, I am a student of Systems Analysis and Development at São Paulo Tech School.
 - 💼 I'm interested in full-stack development.
 - 🌱 I'm always learning and honing my skills.
 - 📫 You can reach me at [henrique.crispino@sptech.school](mailto:henrique.crispino@sptech.school)